Florida Landmarks

 13. Ponce de Leon Inlet Lighthouse & Museum

-Our next Florida landmark is Florida’s tallest lighthouse It’s also a traveler favorite, thanks to the well-preserved structures and rich history.
+Our next Florida landmark is Florida’s tallest lighthouse It’s also a traveler favorite, thanks to the well-preserved structures and history.
 At #13 on our list of the Best Florida Landmarks is the Ponce de Leon Inlet Lighthouse & Museum.

 The Ponce de Leon Inlet Lighthouse & Museum was built in 1887 and stands at 175 feet tall, making it the tallest lighthouse in Florida and one of the tallest lighthouses in the country.
 The lighthouse is open to the public as a museum, offering visitors the opportunity to learn about its history and explore its interior.